 While the Philippines experiences 20 to 25 typhoons each year, Typhoon Haiyan was stronger and caused more extensive damage than any other storm in the world this year.

 Approximately 14.4 million people were affected by Typhoon Haiyan, and 673,000 people are displaced and homeless.
 The storm killed an estimated 4,460 people, knocked out power lines and destroyed infrastructure.
-Experts are already predicting that this could be the most dmaging storm of the past century.
-Haiyan generated waves of up to five metres (16 feet) high that surged inland like a tsunami, destroying nearly everything in their path along huge stretches of coastline.
+Some say that it may be the most powerful typhoon to ever hit land.

 World Renew is grateful to have received support for this project from: